Alpha Testing | Software Testing

 Objective of Alpha Testing:

 - The objective of alpha testing is to refine the software product by finding the bugs that were not discovered during the previous tests.

 - The objective of alpha testing is to refine the software product by fixing the bugs that were not discovered during the previous tests.

-- The objective of alpha testing is to involve customer deep into the process of development.
+- The objective of alpha testing is to involve customers deep into the process of development.

 - The objective of alpha testing is to give better insight into the software’s reliability at the early stages of development.

 Alpha Testing Process:

 - Review the design specification and functional requirements.

-- Develop comprehensive test cases and test plan.
+- Develop comprehensive test cases and test plans.

 - Execute test plan